-His classroom, overflowing with eager students, is quiet: listening with pens poised.
-His content is rich with practical information, backed by science and enriched with centuries-old stories, like this one about the Stinging Nettle.
+His classroom, overflowing with eager students, is quiet.
+They listen with pens poised.
+His content is rich with practical information and backed by science.
+His teaching is enriched with centuries-old stories, like this one about the Stinging Nettle.

-After attending his class on Herbal Bitters, my notebook and brain were full of new ideas – who ever thought that eating bitter plants could shift our ingrained ways of thinking and act as a “gym for our digestion?”
+After attending his class on Herbal Bitters, my notebook and brain were full of new ideas.
+Who ever thought that eating bitter plants could shift our ingrained ways of thinking and act as a “gym for our digestion?”
 That was the moment that I knew I wanted to learn as much as I could from Guido Masé.

 “Herbal medicine has the potential of doing a lot of good in the context of the modern medical system,” he says, “relieving the burden on primary care and empowering people to take care of themselves with things that are very accessible and low cost.”

-When I approached Guido about studying with him, it made sense to host him on BotanicWise, a platform dedicated to authentic herbal education.
+When I approached Guido about studying with him, it made sense to host him on BotanicWise.
+We’re a platform dedicated to authentic herbal education.

-Cardiovascular disease is the #1 killer nationwide, and is expanding to include younger victims
+Cardiovascular disease is the #1 killer nationwide, and is expanding to include younger victims.

-There is a scarcity of knowledge about how to approach cardiovascular conditions such as high cholesterol and high blood pressure with alternative methods
+There is a scarcity of knowledge about how to approach cardiovascular conditions such as high cholesterol and high blood pressure with alternative methods.

-I wanted to learn more about what I can do to help my own patients who struggle with this disease
+I wanted to learn more about what I can do to help my own patients who struggle with this disease.